 Remittances it is believed to increase the money supply and stimulate demand for consumption and investment.
 Innovative competitors are entering the market with alternative remittance models that send money via the Internet, mobile phones, mobile wallets, and social networks, sometimes in combination with mobile money or virtual currencies, or repurposing the remittance payment rails.

 These new digital business models encompass the benefits of cost, customer experience, and convenience, and are poised to put consumers back in control of their money.
-Innovative ways of remittances shown the opportunity of remitting beyond money or cash.
+Innovative ways of remittances show the opportunity of remitting beyond money or cash.
 Remitting goods, services and professional services are now on mind and need of the time.
-Remittances play a very important role in eliminating poverty of a nation.
+Remittances play a very important role in eliminating poverty in a nation.

 The high rate of economic growth leads to a sustained increase in the productive capacity of the economy through productive policies, which in turn leads to increasing employment opportunities in the country.
 This process allows a progressive absorption and integration of the unemployed and under-employed including skilled and un-skilled into expanding economic activities with high levels of productivity.

-Domestic remittances also exist Recurrent – but typically made by individual transfers.
+Domestic remittances also exist Recurrent – but are typically made by individual transfers.
 For remittance service providers (RSPs), often indistinguishable from any other retail cross-border transfers.
-Low price may often be more important than a high level of service.
+The low price may often be more important than a high level of service.
 The purpose is to tackle weaknesses in the market that inhibit competition (including poor regulation).
-Few questions are highlighted below
+A few questions are highlighted below

 What is the impact of remittances on the receiving country?

-• Remittances play a critical role as much as they contribute to the export receipts for the country and are a major source of the countries revenue.
-In a few African countries its very significant, international remittance inflow play a very critical role where 29% of international remittances come in as foreign direct investment in the country
+• Remittances play a critical role as much as they contribute to the export receipts for the country and are a major source of the country’s revenue.
+In a few African countries, it is very significant, international remittance inflow plays a very critical role where 29% of international remittances come in as foreign direct investment in the country

-• Typical African (Small country through) gets benefited immensely from International remittances in a country where over 80% unemployment is seen and you can found that the sponsors who happen to be a same country fellow in the diaspora have sustained their loved ones
+• Typical African (Small country through) benefited immensely from International remittances in a country where over 80% unemployment is seen and you can find that the sponsors who happen to be the same country fellow in the diaspora have sustained their loved ones

-• So, first, I think there are about 2 million Zimbabweans living in South Africa; their ability to send International remittance result from the fact that they are employed and generating some form of income.
+• So, first, I think about 2 million Zimbabweans are living in South Africa; their ability to send International remittances results from the fact that they are employed and generating some form of income.
 In so doing they also contribute to the development of Macro Economic Business activities in South Africa.

 • The crux of the matter is that it is only a small portion that people take out of South Africa.
 So out of the tax that has been paid in South Africa, out of rental income, out of the amount that goes into the retail sector in South Africa where they buy food, goods clothing, whatever on a day to day basis.